This page was last updated on 21 July, 2021.

 Detailed Tourist Information

-Entebbe International Airport re-opened on 1 October 2020.
-Land borders have also re-opened.
+As of 18 June land borders are restricted to cargo and registered tourist vehicles only.
+Commercial flights are operating.
 New COVID-19 standard operating procedures (SOPs) are in place for arriving and departing passengers.

 Data Source: covidcontrols.co